The History of Trinity Church

 Fueled by the post-war boom in the population growth and housing in the King of Prussia area and Gulph Mills, as it now began to be called, Trinity experienced an increase in families seeking a church home.
 With the completion of the Schuylkill Expressway and the increased development in the late 1950’s Trinity considered moving to a more central location in King of Prussia, but a parish meeting led to the recommendation to the diocese that the church remain in Gulph Mills to which the bishop consented.
 In 1956 Trinity Nursery and Kindergarten was started as an outreach ministry to meet the needs of families in the area.
 The present church building was constructed in 1957-58 and on May 17, 1961 Trinity achieved full Parish status.

 During the following decades, membership has varied as the economic and demographic cycles experienced growth and decline.
-Through the leadership of a succession of rectors and lay leaders Trinity has continued its emphasis on Christian Education and Formation for all ages, and many outreach ministries such as a monthly worship service at Chester Valley Rehabilitation Center, and its support of St. James School in the East Falls section of the City of Philadelphia.
-Trinity’s “mission is to provide a spiritual home where all life’s sojourners are welcomed and energized to proclaim the Gospel in word and action.”
+Through the leadership of a succession of rectors and lay leaders Trinity has continued its emphasis on Christian education and formation for all ages, and many outreach ministries such as its support of St. James School in the East Falls section of Philadelphia.